Last Updated on

 Around the time we associate with the birth of Jesus Christ, the cannabis plant continued to spread, being grown in more and more countries.
 The Roman empire was evidently one of them, as Pliny the Elder wrote about the analgesic effects of cannabis in his book ‘The Natural History’.
 Shortly after this, the English isles began importing hemp in order to make robes.

-The medical effects of marijuana were actively put to use in ‘modern’ medicine by the Greek, with them being the first to prescribe medical marijuana.
+The medical effects of marijuana were actively put to use in ‘modern’ medicine by the Greek, with them being the first to medical marijuana.
 This indicates the cultivation of cannabis plants which were designated to be processed into medicine, thus, creating the first fields of medical hemp.

 The Vikings took it upon themselves to bring hemp and hemp seeds to Iceland and Norway, acquiring the goods from traders during their journeys.
 While many attempts to cultivate the herb failed due to the colder climate, the adaptive and hardy cannabis plant managed to acclimate and endure the temperatures as well as the decreased availability of sunlight Iceland challenged it with.